 In April 2019, the Company entered into an agreement to lease office space located at 50 Binney Street in Cambridge, Massachusetts (the "50 Binney Street Lease").
 In December 2021, the Company entered into an agreement to sublease the entire office space to Meta Platforms, Inc. ("Meta") (the "Sublease").
 In April 2022, both the 50 Binney Street Lease and the Sublease commenced upon the landlord granting access to the leased premises.
 In connection with the execution of the 50 Binney Street Lease, the Company also entered into a purchase agreement with the landlord for furniture and equipment (the "Furniture Purchase Agreement") located on the premises upon lease commencement.
 Upon execution of the Furniture Purchase Agreement, the Company made an upfront payment of \$7.5 million.
 Upon lease commencement, the Company paid the remaining \$7.25 million due under the Furniture Purchase Agreement.
-The Company is currently assessing the lease classification of the 50 Binney Street Lease.
+The fair value of the furniture is \$2.4 million, and the remaining excess of the \$7.25 million payment over fair value will be recognized as expense over the life of the lease.
+The Company classified the 50 Binney Street Lease as an operating lease and recognized the right-of-use asset and lease liability upon lease commencement.
+The Company will recognize rent expense on a straight-line basis throughout the remaining term of the 50 Binney Street Lease.

 The Sublease will continue until December 31, 2030.
+The Company classified the 50 Binney Street Sub-lease as an operating lease.
 The Company will earn rental income through its role as a lessor throughout the term of the Sublease.
+The amount of sublease income recognized through June 30, 2022 for the 50 Binney sublease is \$7.5 million included as other income on the statement of operations.